AresDan/Data-Science/CUDA/README.md

+## What is this code?
-This file shows example of working with CUDA using C++ and NVIDIA CUDA.
+This code shows example of working with CUDA using C++ and NVIDIA CUDA.